Eri9898/osTicket-Installation/README.md

 <p>
 <img src="https://github.com/Eri9898/osticket-prereqs/assets/143845247/530682e1-044f-4ce1-a2ff-2785afe23022.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

   To begin you must first create a resource group within Microsoft Azure.
-Then create a Windows10 MAchine with 2-4 CPUs, make sure it is within the resource group you created.
+Then create a Windows10 Machine with 2-4 CPUs, make sure it is within the resource group you created.
 Allow the machine to create a virtual network and subnet.

 </p>
 <p>